CalderaWP/forms/src/Processing/README.md

     - Send emails here.
     - Not often used.

+A processor may add a callback at any of these steps.

+### Processor Meta

+### Processor Config

 ## Creating A Processor
-** BTW `ProcessorType` should have an interface! **

-To create a processor, you should begin with a class extending `ProcessorType`.
+To create a processor, you should begin with a class extending `ProcessorType` or implement the contract.
 This will force you to implement two methods:

 * `getProcessorType()` - Return a string with the "slug" of the processor.
 For example "mailchimp" or "stripe".
 * `getCallbacks()` An array of zero or more processor callback functions.